 18th-20th Century: Asia

 20th Century: America & northern Europe

 Body art fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips in the Indian fashion are a modern creation - originating in the mid-20th century.
 Before this, Indian henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.

-Fun bit of ironic trivia: My Sicilian ancestry comes from Termini Imerese in Palermo and Leonforte in Enna.
+Fun bit of nerdy trivia: My Sicilian ancestry comes from Termini Imerese in Palermo and Leonforte in Enna.
 As the oldest surviving city in Sicily, Enna was founded by the Sicani tribe sometime before 1,100 BCE.
 They called it Henna.